Interstate 94 in Wisconsin: Route description

-I-94 leaves Milwaukee to the south, joining with I-41 at the Mitchell Interchange.
+I-94 leaves Milwaukee to the south, joining with I-41 at the Mitchell Interchange, remaining signed as an eastbound road to Chicago and a westbound road to Milwaukee despite its completely divergent road direction.
 These two Interstates run concurrently to the border, passing west of Racine and Kenosha on their way into Illinois toward Chicago.
-Traffic is heavy along this stretch.
+As with all traffic along the southern Lake Michigan corridor, I-94 has moderate to high traffic at all times of day.

 Speed limits

 The speed limit on I-94 from the Minnesota border to the Waukesha–Milwaukee county border is 70 mph.
 Entering Milwaukee County, the limit decreases to 55 mph.
 The limit is 55 mph until just west of the Marquette Interchange, where it decreases to 50 mph.
 This 50 mph limit continues to the Airport Interchange, where it increases to 55 mph.
-Between Rawson and Drexel avenues, the limit increases to 70 mph and maintains this limit to the Illinois border.
+Between Rawson and Drexel avenues, the limit increases to 70 mph and maintains this limit to the Illinois state lne.

 History

 I-94 was the first section of the Interstate Highway System completed within the state of Wisconsin.
-This 1 mi section, between the unincorporated town of Goerke's Corners (currently at the intersection of US 18 and Barker Road) and Waukesha was built in 1956.
+This 1 mi section, near Johnson Creek in Jefferson County, was built in 1958.
 The route was added segment-by-segment over the years and was completed to its current alignment on November 4, 1969.
 The routing through Milwaukee displaced thousands of residents and businesses.
 A 1 mi stretch between Lincoln and Greenfield avenues displaced 411 homes and 45 businesses.
 Milwaukee continues to see millions of dollars in lost tax revenue as a result of the freeway routing through the heart of the city.

 From 2004 until 2008, a portion of I-94 in Milwaukee was reconstructed as a part of the Marquette Interchange project.

-Current construction

-Beginning in 2009 and continuing until 2021, the 35 mi of I-94 between the Mitchell Interchange and the Illinois state line will be widened from six to eight lanes.
-This includes a complete rebuild of the roadway and reconstruction of frontage roads and interchanges including a new design of the Mitchell Interchange in Milwaukee County.
+Shortly after from 2009 to 2021, the 35 mi of I-94 between the Mitchell Interchange and the Illinois state line were widened from six to eight lanes, including a complete rebuild of the roadway and reconstruction of frontage roads and interchanges including a new design of the Mitchell Interchange in Milwaukee County.
+The Wisconsin stretch of Interstate 94 has been called one of the most dangerous highways in the region by several media outlets, as 115 crashes and 132 fatalities have been reported on the highway over a 10-year stretch of time.

 Exit list

 Auxiliary routes

-Two spur routes of I-94 exist in Wisconsin, both are in the Milwaukee metropolitan area.
+Two auxiliary routes of I-94 exist in Wisconsin, both are in the Milwaukee metropolitan area.
 I-794 is a spur in downtown that accesses the southeast suburbs and the Port of Milwaukee.
 It is known as the East–West Freeway from I-94 to Lincoln Memorial Drive and as the Lake Freeway from there to Carferry Drive.
 I-894 is a southwest bypass of the city that is known as the Zoo Freeway from the I-94 Zoo Interchange to I-43 at the Hale Interchange and as the Airport Freeway from there to I-94 at the Mitchell Interchange.